-[ACT's optional EOS provides you with information from colleges, universities, financial aid/scholarship agencies, government agencies, and organizations that offer educational, community and civic involvement, extracurricular, and career opportunities, products and services.
+[ACT's optional EOS provides you with information from colleges, universities, financial aid/scholarship agencies, education and military government agencies, and organizations that offer educational, civic engagement, extracurricular, and career opportunities, products and services.
 You will be provided the opportunity to participate in EOS and must select yes or no before proceeding.
-See myactprofile.com for more information about EOS.]
+See www.myactprofile.com for more information about EOS.]